fwestenberg/devialet/README.md

 # Devialet
 Devialet API Python implementation

 This is the first working version, a lot of things still need to be improved.
-Please be patient.
 Also make sure your Devialet firmware version >= 2.16.1.
 Otherwise expect functions not to work.

 # Installation instructions